Best Jokes for Kids: So, a priest, a rabbi and a panda bear walk into a bar…..

 The trick when telling your kids new jokes is to keep them very simple so they’ll actually tell them correctly.
 There is very little more painful than sitting through several botched punchlines and laughing politely.
 It’s like a bad first date without the free meal.
 You also want to release your jokes in a measured way so that when you are can’t stand one more ‘Why did the chicken cross the road?’
 (A= “Poo Poo Head!”)
 (Not funny!), you’ll have another in your holster to switch gears.
 Once you have a few jokes between you it’s easier to distract them with a bit of a ‘joke-off’.

 Here are a few to get you started and I want to hear your kid’s best jokes and also their most annoying ones.

-The Interrupting Cow joke I picked up at Fussy is maybe the best thing I’ve gotten out of the internet in the last 9 years.
+The Interrupting Cow joke I picked up on Fussy’s blog is maybe the best thing I’ve gotten out of the internet in the last 9 years.
 It’s even better than the fact that I can order pizza on the internet without ever going near a phone.
-You can hear Mrs Kennedy’s son share a few variations of the the Interrupting Cow joke here.

 The Starfish Variation is also a HUGE favorite around here.

 [Put your ‘starfish-like’ hand over the face of the victim.]

 (I like to make a popping sound with my mouth when I do it.
 I’m hilarious!)